 Kodachromes Aren’t a Thing of the Past

 While the term “Kodachrome” should be a thing of the past, in my opinion, our new exams focus more heavily on visual diagnosis with clinical images.
 The BASIC exam content outline cites “visual recognition” as 20% of the total exam content.
 This is a great way to make the test more clinically relevant, and it should most definitely guide you in your studying.
 I would suggest looking at as many clinical photos as possible.
-Some favorite resources I’ve heard about are the DuVivier Atlas, Fitzpatrick Atlas and Andrews Atlas.
+Some resources I’ve heard about are the DuVivier Atlas, Fitzpatrick Atlas and Andrews Atlas.
+My favorite?
+The Derm In-Review Krazy Kodachromes series hosted by Dr. Adam Friedman and rotating GWU faculty.
 If Kodachrome sessions are part of your regular residency training, I’d take care to prepare for them and attend as many as possible, as this will help you greatly on your BASIC exam (and in clinic!).

 Know the Guidelines